Quick Answer

 Frequently Asked Questions

-Q: What size trash bag for a standard kitchen trash can?
+What size trash bag goes in a 20 gallon trash can?

 Final Thoughts